numaproj/numaflow-go/development.md

 After running the above, create a PR for the changes that the script made.
 Once merged, it will trigger the Docker Publish workflow.
 As a result, the correct SDK version will always be printed in the server information logs, and the example images will always be using the latest changes (due to the local references).

+### Adding a New Example

+If you add a new example, in order for it to be used by the Docker Publish workflow, add the path to the example to the `dockerfile_paths` matrix in `build-push.yaml`.